 How to Build the Full Effective Annual Cost of Capital Calculation

-Once all eight cost layers are identified, the calculation structure is straightforward.
-Add annual direct servicing costs, annualized acquisition costs, annual cost of funds, allocated default reserve, and allocated compliance and reporting costs.
+Once all five cost layers are identified, the calculation structure is straightforward.
+Add annual direct servicing costs, annualized acquisition costs, annual cost of funds, allocated default reserve, and allocated operational overhead.
 Divide the total by the average outstanding principal balance for the year.
-The result is your Effective Annual Cost of Capital — the number that tells you whether a deal actually pencils before you commit the capital.
+The result is your Effective Annual Cost of Capital — the number that tells you whether a deal actually pencils before you commit.
+For a step-by-step walkthrough, see 5 Steps to Calculate Effective Annual Cost of Capital for Private Mortgage Servicers.

 Why This Matters

-This list exists because private lenders consistently underprice risk and over-report yield — not because they’re careless, but because the cost layers listed here are genuinely easy to miss when each one is managed in a separate system, spreadsheet, or mental category.
-A professional servicing infrastructure doesn’t eliminate these costs, but it makes them visible, trackable, and defensible to capital partners, auditors, and regulators.
+This framework exists because private lenders consistently underprice risk and over-report yield — not because they’re careless, but because these five cost layers are genuinely easy to miss when each is managed in a separate system, spreadsheet, or mental category.
+Professional servicing infrastructure doesn’t eliminate these costs, but it makes them visible, trackable, and defensible to capital partners, auditors, and regulators.
 Visibility is the first step toward control.
 Control is the first step toward accurate pricing.
 Accurate pricing is what separates lenders who scale from lenders who stall.
+For a glossary of the core terms behind this framework, see A Glossary of Essential Capital Cost Terms for Private Mortgage Lenders and Investors.

 Frequently Asked Questions